geoffsweeney/wine-recommender/memory-bank/Implementation_Plans/conversational-admin-preferences.md

 ### Proposed Architecture for Conversational Admin User Preference Manager:

 #### Frontend (Chatbot UI)
+*   **Admin Mode/Context (Simplified)**: Implemented a simple mechanism to activate "admin context" in the UI using `/admin` and `/exitadmin` commands.
+Visual indicators for "admin mode" are also in place.
+(Completed)
+*   **Input Routing**: The chatbot input component has been modified to conditionally route administrator input to the `/admin-commands` API endpoint, constructing the appropriate payload (`AdminCommandRequest`).
+(Completed)
+*   **Dynamic Response Display**:
+    *   Logic to parse responses from the `AdminConversationalAgent` (handling both string and JSON formats) has been implemented.
+    *   UI components for structured display have been developed:
+        *   An interactive table (`AdminPreferenceTable.tsx`) is used for displaying "view" preferences.
+        *   The backend was modified to return structured data for "add"/"update" operations, which is now displayed in the `AdminPreferenceTable`.
+        *   Confirmation dialogs (`AdminConfirmationDialog.tsx`) are implemented for "delete" commands, with backend-driven confirmation.
+    *   Clear error display for API responses has been implemented.
+(Completed)
+*   **UI/UX Considerations**: The initial implementation focuses on functional display of structured data (tables, confirmation dialogs).
+Further enhancements for interactive forms and more advanced UI/UX are planned for future iterations.
 *   **New Admin Mode/Context**: The chatbot UI will need a mechanism to identify if the current user is an administrator and activate an "admin mode" or context.
 This could be based on user roles or a simple toggle.
 *   **Input Handling**: When in admin mode, user input will be routed to a new backend endpoint or agent specifically designed for administrative commands.
 *   **Output Display**: Responses from the backend, including preference data or confirmation messages, will be displayed in the chatbot UI.